jiang18/mph/README.md

 ## MPH (MINQUE for Partitioning Heritability)
-MPH is a C++ program for fast REML estimation of genetic variance and covariance components.
+MPH is a C++ program for fast REML estimation of genetic (co)variance components.

 The method has the following properties: